sarthak37/English-Hinglish-Huggingface/README.md

 3)Loading the Model and Tokenizer: The code then loads the T5 model and its corresponding tokenizer1.

-4)Loading the Dataset: The code loads a custom dataset from Hugging Face’s datasets library1.
+4)Loading the Dataset: The code loads a custom dataset which I uploaded on  Hugging Face.

 5)Preparing the Training Data: The code prepares the training data by tokenizing the input and target sentences1.